Snater/CLNDR2/README.md

   // applied only to the most recently clicked date; otherwise selectedDate will not change.
   trackSelectedDate: false,

-  // Use the "touchstart" event instead of "click" for binding the `clickEvents` handlers.
+  // Use the "touchstart" event instead of "click" for binding the relevant `on` handlers.
   useTouchEvents: false,

   // Start the week off on Sunday (0), Monday (1), etc. Sunday is the default.